felixquinton1/deep-crop-rotation/README.md

 For each year you will need to precise the length of the temporal sequence with the option `--sly`.

 ## Credit
- - The original PSE-LTAE model adapted for your purpose can be found [here](https://github.com/VSainteuf/lightweight-temporal-attention-pytorch)
+ - The original PSE-LTAE model adapted for our purpose can be found [here](https://github.com/VSainteuf/lightweight-temporal-attention-pytorch)
  - This model was inspired by the works of Vaswani et al. on the Transformer.